IAAA-Lab/Metadata-Monitoring/README.md

 dname = os.path.dirname(abspath)
 os.chdir(dname)
 ```
-## Execution of the frontend
+## Execution
-If the installation of the software worked properly, the web application is available at https://localhost:4200/evaluation.
+If the installation of the software worked properly, the web application (frontend) is available at https://localhost:4200/evaluation.

 Some examples of successful execution are the following:
 - Endpoint: http://datos.gob.es/virtuoso/sparql (SPARQL), Quality method: MQA, Evaluation type: direct